wuqing1902/cybersecurity/google cybersecurity/theory.md

-# Module 7: Automate Cybersecuirty Tasks With Pyhton
+# Module 7: Automate Cybersecurity Tasks With Python
 ## Overview

 Python is a versatile programming language widely used in cybersecurity to automate repetitive tasks, analyze data, and enhance operational efficiency.
 Its flexibility allows professionals to work with logs, parse files, manipulate strings and lists, and develop tools for network monitoring, malware analysis, and threat detection.
 By learning Python fundamentals, control flow, functions, modules, and file operations, I gained both the theoretical knowledge and practical skills necessary to develop reliable scripts.
 Additionally, Python’s integration with DevSecOps pipelines demonstrates its value in automating security checks and ensuring compliance across modern software development workflows.